Category Archives: Alfred Hitchcock

 Grade: A-

 It’s a film made when Hitchcock was still making films in his native Britain before he took over Hollywood during the 1950s and 1960s.
-You may wonder why a dusty old film made in the 1930s and not a household name is important but The Lady Vanishes is.
+You may wonder why a dusty old film made in the 1930s and not a household name is essential, but The Lady Vanishes is.

-If the film had not been made and more importantly not been a box-office success, films like Vertigo (1958), Psycho (1960), and The Birds (1963) might never have been made.
+If the film had not been made and, more importantly, not been a box-office success, films like Vertigo (1958), Psycho (1960), and The Birds (1963) might never have been made.

-The train sequences alone conjure thoughts of Strangers on a Train (1951) and North by Northwest (1959) while the romance between the lead actors would become a staple of Hitchcock films.
+The train sequences alone conjure thoughts of Strangers on a Train (1951) and North by Northwest (1959), while the romance between the lead actors would become a staple of Hitchcock films.

-Finally, the subdued but noticeable inclusion of gay characters, is forever a good debate among cinema lovers, especially Hitchcock fans, as to whether it is or isn’t showcased.
+Finally, the subdued but noticeable inclusion of gay characters is forever a good debate among cinema lovers, especially Hitchcock fans, as to whether it is or isn’t showcased.

-The plot shouldn’t be overthought in the film as the real fun is the trimmings that make the suspense so strong.
+The plot shouldn’t be overthought in the film, as the real fun is the trimmings that make the suspense so strong.
 The wit and snappy dialogue make the characters a pleasure to watch.

 The 39 Steps-1935